bigscience-workshop/bigscience/train/lessons-learned.md

 Normally LR-related params can't be changed once training has started (Megatron asserts) but with `--override-lr-scheduler` we can completely rewrite them and it just works. that is megatron recalculates everything based on cmd line args and sets the LR to the right setting which can be very different from what it'd have normally been.

 So for example now we can rollback a bit and change LR if we need to to try to overcome some rough patch of data or some other instability.

+## What was tried and it didn't work

+- changing seed - the problem usually would just shift elsewhere - but it might work in some situation where data skipping worked

+- a more numerically stable self-attention version by multiplying the two matrices passed to `torch.baddbmm` by `1.0/math.sqrt(self.norm_factor)` and then using `alpha=1.0`

+- lowering `beta2` to 0.95 (from 0.999)

+- changing width/depth ratio

+- halving lr

+- longer lr warmup

+- tried Curriculum Learning